 Paint Park is a body of new experimental virtual and physical abstract paintings created by Alison Goodyear.
-The works are made using physical materials combined with new technologies in an attempt to test what we understand as painting today.
-They are to be exhibited at MK Gallery Project Space from February 8th to March 1st 2020.
+The works are made using physical materials and new technologies to test what we understand as painting today.
+They will be exhibited at MK Gallery Project Space from February 8th to March 1st, 2020.

-These paintings explore ideas and possibilities of how an artwork might intervene in the ‘normal’ regime of vision, whilst questioning the materiality of paint and process.
-The relationship of beholder to painting is addressed by toying with the viewing experience using materials like silk, paint mediums, including digital photography of physical paint palettes, and imagery from virtual reality paintings.
-These various ways of making, as well as chronicling process within process, combine the mindless with the mindful, digital with physical, production with reproduction, and what might be described as ‘authentic’ with ‘inauthentic’.
+These paintings explore ideas and possibilities of how an artwork might intervene in the ‘normal’ regime of vision, questioning the materiality of paint and process.
+The beholder’s relationship to painting is addressed by toying with the viewing experience using materials like silk, paint mediums, including digital photography of physical paint palettes, and imagery from virtual reality paintings.
+These various ways of making and chronicling processes within the process combine the mindless with the mindful, digital with the physical, production with reproduction, and what might be described as ‘authentic’ with ‘inauthentic’.

-The Paint Park installation comprises phygital paintings (works combining physical and digital elements), Augmented Reality works anchored to the phygital paintings and MK Gallery Project Space, films made of VR paintings, VR abstract paintings to be encountered through the headset, and a generative work that learns from the behaviour of the participants to create new works after every participation.
-This installation provides the opportunity for audiences to dip in and out of real and digital environments, through an emerging playground of paintings.
+The Paint Park installation comprises phygital paintings (works combining physical and digital elements), Augmented Reality works anchored to the phygital paintings and MK Gallery Project Space, films made of VR paintings, VR abstract paintings to be encountered through the headset, and a generative work that learns from the behaviour of the participants to create new jobs after every participation.
+This installation allows audiences to dip in and out of natural and digital environments through an emerging playground of paintings.